canonical/craft-parts/docs/common/craft-parts/reference/plugins/scons_plugin.rst

 .. _craft_parts_scons_plugin:

-Scons plugin
+SCons plugin
 ============

-The Scons plugin builds projects using Scons_.
+The SCons plugin builds projects using SCons_.

 After a successful build, this plugin will install the generated binaries in ``$CRAFT_PART_INSTALL``.